sawawai/image-artifact-removal/README.md

 Two models are available:

 - **Sharp** — uses 1x_PureVision.
 Processes at the original image resolution.
-- **Natural** — uses 2x_PureVision.
+- **Soft** — uses 2x_PureVision.
 Processes at 2x resolution and downsamples the result to match the original.
-Slower.

 A strength slider allows blending between the original and processed image after processing is complete.
 Results can be saved as PNG.